 This risk is minimised through the Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, in accordance with the Fitch, Moody's and Standard & Poor Credit Ratings Services.
 The Annual Investment Strategy also considers maximum amounts and time limits in respect of each financial institution.
 Deposits are not made with banks and financial institutions unless they meet the minimum requirements of the investment criteria outlined above.
 Additional selection criteria are also applied.
-Details of the Investment for 2022/23 and Prudential Indicators for 2022/23 to 2024/25 were approved by Full Council on 4 March 2022 and are available on the Council's website.
+Details of the Investment Strategy can be found on the Council's website.
+The Treasury Management Strategy Statement for 2022/23 and Prudential Indicators for 2022/23 to 2024/25 were approved by Full Council on 4 March 2022 and are available on the Council's website.